Hot Wheels: 1970s

-1970 was a very successful year for Hot Wheels, so Mattel came up with a new advertising slogan for the cars: "Go With the Winner".
+1970 was a successful year for Hot Wheels, so Mattel came up with a new advertising slogan for the cars: "Go With the Winner".
 43 new cars appeared that year, including the Sizzlers and Heavyweights lines.
 Howard Rees, who worked with Ira Gilford, was tired of designing cars.
 He wanted to work on the Major Matt Mason action figure toy line-up.
 Rees had a good friend by the name of Larry Wood, whom he worked with at Ford designing cars.
 When Wood found out about Hot Wheels at a party Rees was holding, Rees offered him the job of designing Hot Wheels models.
 Wood accepted, and, by the end of the week, Wood was working at Mattel, where his first design was the Tri-Baby.
 Larry Wood retired in 2019 after over 40 years of designing cars.

 Another designer, Paul Tam, joined Wood and Gilford.
 Tam's first design was the Whip Creamer.
 Tam continued to work for Mattel until 1973.
 Among the many fantastic designs Tam thought up for Hot Wheels, some of the collector's favorites include Evil Weevil (a Volkswagen Beetle with two engines), Open Fire (an AMC Gremlin with six wheels), Six Shooter (another six-wheeled car), and the rare Double Header (co-designed with Larry Wood).

 The year 1970 introduced "the Snake and the Mongoose", a manufactured 'rivalry' between two professional drag racers calling themselves "the Snake" and "the Mongoose" for the purposes of publicity.
-This was notably drag racing's first major non-automotive corporate sponsor, and the beginning of the NHRA’s booming popularity with large-budget teams and championships.
+This was notably drag racing's first major non-automotive corporate sponsor, and the beginning of the NHRA's booming popularity with large-budget teams and championships.
 1970 also introduced the first 'Silver Series', which contained three silver-painted models: the Boss Hoss, the Heavy Chevy, and the King 'Kuda, which were only obtainable through a mail-in offer that included a membership to the Hot Wheels Club.
 These three cars featured "supercharged" engines (featuring large Roots blowers) without hoods, and open exhaust headers, after the style of drag racing cars of the era.
 Popular among children, these 'Silver Cars' were considered faster than the rest of the Hot Wheels lineup, because they were supposedly heavier than the other gravity models, but the accuracy of this claim has never been tested under scientific conditions.